 Wednesday: 1:00 pm-2:00 pm

 Andrei P. Tsygankov is Professor at the Departments of Political Science and International Relations.
 He teaches Russian/post-Soviet, comparative politics, and international politics.
 He is a graduate of Moscow State University (Candidate of Sciences, 1991) and University of Southern California (Ph.D., 2000).
-He has published widely in western and Russian academia and is the author of Russia's Foreign Policy: Change and Continuity in National Identity (Rowman & Littlefield, 2006) and Whose World Order?
-Russia 's Perception of American Ideas after the Cold War ( University of Notre Dame Press , 2004), along with many articles.